 In relation to the aforementioned loan agreements, e-distribuzione is required to inform the EIB of any changes in its control structure, as well as of any changes in the control structure of the parent company Enel.
-In the occurrence of such notification, the EIB may consult e-distribuzione on the possible effects of such changes on edistribuzione's commitments towards the EIB.
-Following the request for consultation, EIB may demand additional guarantees, or changes in the loan agreements, or alternative measures that it considers satisfactory.
-Where it reasonably deems that the effects of the change of control cannot be mitigated through alternative measures, EIB may cancel the loan not yet granted and ask for the advance repayment of the loans.
+In the occurrence of such notification, the EIB may consult e-distribuzione on the possible effects of such changes on e-distribuzione's commitments towards the EIB.
+Following the request for consultation, the EIB may demand additional guarantees, or changes in the loan agreements, or alternative measures that it considers satisfactory.
+Where it reasonably deems that the effects of the change of control cannot be mitigated through alternative measures, the EIB may cancel the loan not yet granted and ask for the advance repayment of the loans.

-G) The EIB loans for a sustainable investment programme in Latin America
+G) The EIB loans for a sustainable investment program in Latin America

-It should be noted that, in connection with the execution of certain sustainable investments in Latin America, for an amount of approximately Euro 600 million, the following loan agreements were concluded:
+It should be noted that, in connection with the execution of certain sustainable investments in Latin America, for an amount of approximately Euro 900 million, the following loan agreements were concluded:

-- in December 2021 the subsidiary Enel Green Power Peru S.A.C. entered into a framework loan agreement with the EIB for an amount equal to USD 130 million.
-As of December 2022, this loan has been used for an amount of USD 50 million, disbursed in a tranche expiring in December 2036, with an outstanding debt equal to the amount of the loan disbursed; - in June 2022, the subsidiary Eletropaulo Metropolitana Eletricidade de São Paulo S.A. entered into a loan framework agreement with the EIB for an amount equal to USD 200 million.
-As of December 2022, this loan has been used for an amount of USD 130 million, disbursed in a tranche expiring in September 2037, with an outstanding debt equal to the amount of the loan disbursed; - in August 2022, the subsidiary Enel Chile S.A. entered into a loan framework agreement with the EIB for an amount equal to USD 294 million.
-As of December 2022, this loan has been fully used, in two tranches expiring, respectively, in October 2037 and December 2037, with an outstanding debt equal to the amount of the loan disbursed.
+- in December 2021 the subsidiary Enel Green Power Perú S.A.C. (later merged by incorporation into Enel Generación Perú S.A.A.) entered into a framework loan agreement with the EIB for an amount equal to USD 130 million.
+As of December 2023, this loan has been fully used, in two tranches expiring in August and December 2036, with an outstanding debt equal to the amount of the loan disbursed; - in June 2022, the subsidiary Eletropaulo Metropolitana Eletricidade de São Paulo S.A. entered into a loan framework agreement with the EIB for an amount equal to USD 200 million.
+As of December 2023, this loan has been fully used, in two tranches expiring respectively in September 2037 and April 2038, with an outstanding debt equal to the amount of the loan disbursed; - in August 2022, the subsidiary Enel Chile S.A. entered into a loan framework agreement with the EIB for an amount equal to USD 294 million.
+As of December 2023, this loan has been fully used, in two tranches expiring, respectively, in October and December 2037, with an outstanding debt equal to the amount of the loan disbursed;